isu-digital/digital-collections-template/README.md

+# Changelog

+Changed theme.yml home-title-y-padding from 12em to 15em to who more of the image and home-banner-image-position from center to top.
+Removed subjects and locations from home-infographic.html as there was only 1 for each.

+(Somsanith-ISU on 10/31/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.